Elementary Student Handbook 2023-24

 The Board of School Trustees authorizes the principal or his/her designee to examine school desks and their contents when deemed appropriate.
-Students are expected to properly care for all school property including desks, library books, textbooks, etc. If a student destroys or loses school property he/she and his/her parents/guardians are responsible for the replacement cost of the lost or destroyed property.
+Students are expected to properly care for all school property including desks, library books, textbooks, technology, etc. If a student destroys or loses school property he/she and his/her parents/guardians are responsible for the replacement cost of the lost or destroyed property.

 Students are also expected to respect the property of their classmates and teachers.